Miniflint/AutoAccept-Lol/README.md

 F11 -> pause the script

 ## Default Values
-The value i am trying to take are as follow :
+The value i am trying to take for the script are as follow :
   1. [Coordinate_check]
      - Riot Rp logo (X and Y)(because it's not animated)
   2. [Coordinate_click]